Project Review Step 2 - Official Species List

-Until the proposed project is implemented, check IPaC every 90 days to ensure that listed / proposed / candidate species information for the action area is current.
-If any changes to the Official Species List occur, you must complete this process for any newly identified species.
+Until the proposed project is implemented, check IPaC every 90 days to ensure that species information is current (by selecting “Need an updated species list”).
+If any changes to the Official Species List occur, you must complete this process again for any newly identified species.

-Add all of the species on the list on the Official Species List to the species conclusions table (MS Word Format).
+Add all of the identified species to the species conclusions table (MS Word Format).
 Continue to Step 3.

 Candidate species are species of fish, wildlife, or plants for which the Service has sufficient information to propose them as endangered or threatened under the ESA, but for which development of a proposed listing regulation is precluded by other higher priority listing activities.
 The Service encourages consideration of these species in the environmental review process by avoiding adverse impacts to these species.
 Until they are proposed for listing, candidate species are not legally protected pursuant to the ESA, therefore, any actions undertaken to avoid impacts or provide protection for these species are optional.